Keeping Your Child Safe Online

 Pupil Acceptable Use Agreements 2021-2022

 Every year, Cleveland Road Primary School celebrates Safer Internet Day with the rest of the world.
 During the day, children discuss their online behaviour at school and at home and learn about how they can act safely whilst enjoying the Internet.

-Cleveland Primary promotes online safety across the entire school and we want to ensure every pupil understands their responsibilities online.
+Cleveland Road Primary School promotes online safety across the entire school and we want to ensure every pupil understands their responsibilities online.
 We talk to the pupils about the Internet rules, how to be fair to others and keep themselves safe online.

-Key stage 1, the class teacher will read the agreement and make sure the children understand the rules and how to follow them.
-Once the class understands the rules the class will sign the document as a class.
+In EYFS and Key Stage 1, the class teacher will read the agreement and make sure the children understand the rules and how to follow them.
+Once the class understands the rules the class will sign the document.

 Each pupil is asked to sign that they will use the computing systems at Cleveland Road Primary responsibly, to ensure that there is no risk to the safety of themselves or others.
 They will also follow these rules when using the Internet at home.